meroebeigi/meroebeigi/README.md

 ## 🎯 Current Focus

-- Building a strong portfolio in engineering data analysis
+- Building projects at the intersection of engineering and data analytics
-- Improving Python, SQL, Power BI, and machine learning skills
+- Strengthening skills in Python, SQL, Power BI, and machine learning
-- Developing projects that combine engineering, simulation, and business insight
-- Applying data-driven thinking to technical and industrial problems
+- Applying analytics to industrial, operational, and energy-related problems
+- Combining technical engineering knowledge with business insight and decision support
+- Exploring opportunities within energy, engineering analytics, and data-driven optimization

 ---